The Uffington Walk - Archaeology in the Vale of the White Horse

 A fascinating and beautiful journey - revealing the sacred and ritual places that have marked this landscape over thousands of years.

-Meet ready to walk and follow a 6.5 mile circular route via the Ridgeway, including sites such as Uffington Castle (near Dragon’s Hill), the White Horse and Wayland’s Smithy to finish back at the car park around 16:00.
-There will be some extra walking involved in exploring the monuments.
+The walk is a 6.5 miles circular route via the Ridgeway, including sites such as Uffington Castle (near Bragon's Hill), then onto the famous White Horse carved into the Hillside.

 - Expert Guide Lecturer